Rosen's no-go theorem for regular categories: Synthetic is not analytic

 \section{Synthetic is not analytic}

-The results in \cite{rosen1991life,louie2007living} aim to convey the idea that `living systems are not mechanisms'; any description of these systems in terms of states would thus be incomplete.
-In fact, we have seen that Rosen introduces his notion of a living system in terms of general properties of relational models.
-Such relational models defining a minimal organism is showed by Rosen to be `inconsistent with the assumption that the corresponding system is fully defined by a state description' \cite{chu2006category}. `This also implies that the system cannot be implemented in a finite-state machine.
-This insight then substantiates Rosen’s central result in Life itself, namely, that there are systems that are not mechanisms, and that in fact nearly all systems fail to be mechanisms.' (\emph{ibid.}; even though we have taken their word to introduce the section, we must note that Chu and Ho's thesis has been harshly criticized by the researcher that above all carries Rosen's flame, see \cite{louie2007living}, and that our overall claim strays pretty far from \cite{chu2006category}'s thesis and methodology, actually arguing \emph{in favour} of Rosen's claim).
+The results in \cite{rosen1991life,louie2007living} aim to convey the idea that `living systems are not mechanisms'; that is, any description of these systems in terms of states would thus be incomplete.
+Rosen introduces his notion of a living system in terms of general properties of relational models.
+Such relational models defining a minimal organism are proved to be `inconsistent with the assumption that the corresponding system is fully defined by a state description' \cite{chu2006category}. `This also implies that a finite-state machine cannot implement the system.
+This insight substantiates Rosen's central result in his emph{Life itself}, namely, that there are systems that are not mechanisms, and that in fact nearly all systems fail to be mechanisms.'\footnote{\emph{ibid.}; even though we have taken their word to introduce the section, we must note that Chu and Ho's thesis has been harshly criticised by the researcher that above all carries Rosen's flame, see \cite{louie2007living}, and that our overall claim strays pretty far from \cite{chu2006category}'s thesis and methodology, actually arguing \emph{in favour} of Rosen's claim}

-We phrase this `no-go' theorem in simple categorical terms as the non-existence of an equivalence of categories between analytica and synthetica, as follows: \begin{theorem}[Rosen no-go theorem: analytic can't be synthetic] There is no equivalence $\cate{Syn}_A\cong \An$. \end{theorem} We will deduce this result from a general theorem and a corollary, exploiting an exactness property of categories called \emph{regularity}.
-More or less, the idea behind this proof is that the category of analytica is properly contained into the category of synthetica, but in a ``bad'' way that does not allow for the properties of $\An$ to be faithfully preserved.
+We now aim to phrase this `no-go' theorem in simple categorical terms as the non-existence of an equivalence of categories between analytica and synthetica, as follows: \begin{theorem}[Rosen no-go theorem: analytic can't be synthetic] There is no equivalence $\cate{Syn}_A\cong \An$. \end{theorem} We will deduce this result from a general theorem and a corollary, exploiting an exactness property of categories called \emph{regularity}.
+The idea behind this proof is that the category of analytica is properly contained into the category of synthetica, but in a wrong way that does not allow for the properties of $\An$ to be faithfully preserved.

 Recall the definition of regular category from \cite{Bor1}: \begin{definition}[Regular category] A category is called \emph{regular} if it is finitely complete, and if the following two conditions are satisfied: \begin{itemize} \item considering the pullback of an arrow $f : X \to Y$ along itself,